rcox-bf/BF-doc/getting-started.md

 #Getting Started
-The first step in developing a connection from your application to any of the PayConex API’s is getting set up with a certification account.
+The first step in developing a connection from your application to any of the PayConex APIs is getting set up with a certification account.
 You should have been assigned certification credentials during your setup process, but if you have not been assigned an account yet, please [click here](https://www.bluefin.com/solutions/integrated-payments-isv/sandbox-account/) and submit the form to request an account.